rpep/rpep.github.io/content/posts/best-practices-django-views.md

     serializer = BlogDetailSerializer
 ```

-Notice a few things here:
+A few things to note here:
 * We've used specific DRF "Concrete view classes" here.
 There's a whole list of these in the [Django documentation](https://www.django-rest-framework.org/api-guide/generic-views/#concrete-view-classes).
 You should pick with care which actions you actually want to provide.
 * We add attributes to the class specifying the serializer and the queryset.
 These are not the only attributes it is possible to specify, but they are the most important and regularly used ones.
+This is because the concrete view classes inherit from `GenericAPIView` rather than APIView.
+This is a class that is designed to work directly with Django models, whereas using APIView directly is more appropriate when you want to write an endpoint that has no reference to the Django ORM at all.
+This makes a difference when generating an OpenAPISchema, as when serializers are specified on a class inheriting from GenericAPIView, the schema will be automatically generated based on the specified serializers.
 * We've used a different serializer for creating/listing and retrieving/updating/deleting.
 This is a really common and important pattern.
 Generally, the information you display in a list should be a reduced subset of what is fetched when retrieving a single instance of a resource.
 Therefore, the serializer that you use to turn a Django model instance should almost always be different.

 ## ViewSets